Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Monte Carlo Simulations

-To complement these findings, Table~\ref{tab:coverage_estimates} reports empirical coverage probabilities at the 95\% nominal level for three inference procedures: the conventional $t$-test with homoscedastic standard errors, the $t$-test using Kojevnikov (\cite{kojevnikov2021limit}) standard errors, and the Anderson--Rubin (AR) test with homoscedastic errors.\footnote{We also implement the AR test with Kojevnikov standard errors (reported in Table~\ref{tab:ar-kojev-cov} in Appendix).
-Given the homoscedastic data generating process, the resulting coverage rates are very similar—especially for larger samples.} Consistent with the discussion in Section~\ref{S3} and the first-stage diagnostics in Table~\ref{tab:sim_first_stage}, we find that for the \emph{unscaled} model the $t$-test fails to deliver correct coverage once the average degree is greater than or equal to one.
-In these regimes, coverage probabilities are often close to 100\%, reflecting extremely wide confidence intervals—an outcome symptomatic of weak instruments and identification failure.

-Even in the extremely sparse regime, where coverage improves toward the nominal 95\% level as $n$ increases, we continue to observe systematic over-coverage.
-Using Kojevnikov standard errors mitigates some of these distortions, but the resulting confidence intervals remain conservative in many cases.
-This indicates that the problem cannot be resolved by variance correction alone and instead reflects a deeper identification issue.
+Panel B reports empirical coverage probabilities at the 95\% nominal level for three inference procedures: the conventional $t$-test with homoskedastic standard errors, the $t$-test using network-dependent standard errors (\cite{kojevnikov2021limit}), and the Anderson--Rubin (AR) test with homoskedastic errors.\footnote{We also implement the AR test with network-dependent standard errors (reported in Table~\ref{tab:ar-kojev-cov} in Appendix Section \ref{SA3_tables}).
+Given the homoskedastic data generating process, the resulting coverage rates are very similar for larger samples.} We find that the $t$-test fails to provide nominal coverage for $d<1$.
+In these regimes, coverage probabilities are often close to 100\%, reflecting extremely wide confidence intervals (see Tables \ref{tab:ar-kojev-cov}-\ref{tab:ci_length_ar} in Appendix Section \ref{SA3_tables}) —symptomatic of weak instruments and identification failure.
+This is consistent with the discussion in Section~\ref{S3} and Panel A of Table \ref{tab:unscaled_diagnostics_coverage}.
+Even in the extremely sparse regime, where coverage improves toward the nominal 95\% level as \(n\) increases, we continue to observe systematic over-coverage.
+While the use of network-dependent standard errors mitigates some of these distortions, the resulting confidence intervals remain conservative in many cases.
+This suggests that the problem cannot be resolved by variance correction alone.